FDio/csit/docs/report/introduction/methodology_kvm_vms_vhost_user.rst

 QemuUtils library during runtime replaces the ``$vnf_bin`` variable by the path to NF binary and its parameters.
-This allows CSIT to run any application installed on host OS, for example the same version of VPP as running on the host-OS.
+This allows CSIT to run any application installed on host OS, for example the same version of VPP as running in the host-OS.

 Kernel-VM image must be available in the host filesystem as a prerequisite.
 The path to kernel-VM image is defined in `Constants.py`.